wp-plugins/advertising-manager/readme.txt

 As a general rule the version X.Y.Z increments Z with bugfixes, Y with additional features, and X with major overhaul.

+* **3.4.13** Added additional checking before including files in the plugin directory.
+Removed '@' for defines - if there is an error, things should stop there.
+* **3.4.12** Added displaying ads to particular categories.
+* **3.4.11** Fixed error when using Advman for Swedish and other languages.
+* **3.4.10** Fixed array error when checking for author.
+* **3.4.9** Fixed show-author functionality.
+Add ability to 'Set Max Ads Per Page' for all ad types.
 * **3.4.8** Fixed minor Google Adsense 'type' issue, minor notice, and fixed defaulting
 * **3.4.7** Fixed adsense account id importing issue, short tag issue, and openx importing issue
 * **3.4.6** Fixed and expanded widget functionality for WP2.8 users